 I completely lost it with this charred corn asparagus pasta with brown butter breadcrumbs.
 It's so good, I can eat it every week.

-If I was a fan of emoticons and exclamation marks, the rest of the paragraph would be overtaken by them.
+If I was a fan of emoticons and exclamation marks, they would overtake the rest of the paragraph.
 The half-eaten plate you see at the end happened in the next five minutes I finished with my pictures – I just put down the camera, picked up the fork to taste, and never stopped.
 Those brown butter crumbs.

 I have been obsessed with brown butter croutons ever since Jessica posted them.
 That and the fact that she brings back the Caesar salad, which has gotten such a bad rep these last years, and is still a freaking awesome thing to eat.

 But it’s all about the brown butter + old bread.
 By now, we all know brown butter, or beurre noisette if you want to be international, rules.

 I want to rename my blog brown butter kitchen, and I would be pondering about it seriously if I were to start a food blog in the next weeks.
 I’m happy with my blog’s name.

 I’m also beyond happy with how this pasta recipe turned out; after the bacon, miso, and carrot pasta fiasco - if you remember I made enough for two meals and a friend ate all of it in minutes, leaving me with nothing – this time I made enough for four people, hungry four.
 By the third day, I was still opening the refrigerator with a smile knowing I would have a plate of this for dinner.